jetbrains-academy/kotlin-onboarding-introduction/Introduction/Hangman/CreateTheGame/task.md

-Hello!
 This lesson focuses on the topics that you covered in the previous lesson.
 The main difference is that the final project will not be divided into intermediate stages and you can try to implement it yourself from scratch.
 We have no doubt that you will succeed!